Quebec to hand out $2M in prizes to boost vaccination rates | CBC News

 "Every additional per cent would be a win," he said at a news conference Friday.

-One in two eligible Quebecers are now fully protected against the disease.
-The province defines full protection as having received two doses, or one dose if you previously had COVID-19.

-But Quebecers ages 18-34 are still about 80,000 people short of reaching the province's goal of 75 per cent getting their first shot.
+Quebecers ages 18-34 are still about 80,000 people short of reaching the province's goal of 75 per cent getting their first dose this summer.
 Across all eligible age groups, 82 per cent of Quebecers have received their first shot.

-Lacking concrete data on the effects such campaigns — a similar lottery has awarded a $1-million prize in Alberta and Manitoba will soon launch its own contest — Daniel Paré, who is running Quebec's vaccination campaign, said Quebec will be watching for any impact a lottery has on vaccination trend lines.
+Lacking concrete data on the effects such campaigns, Daniel Paré, who is running Quebec's vaccination campaign, said Quebec will be watching for any impact a lottery has on vaccination trend lines.

-"We believe that this initiative will give them just a little push," Paré said of young people who have put off getting vaccinated.
+Vardit Ravitsky, a bioethethicist and professor at the Université de Montréal, says that there are encouraging signs that incentives — "between a million dollars and a chocolate bar" — might be helping encourage some people to get their vaccine.

+"We don't have robust data from all over the world, but locally in the U.S. and in France where it has been implemented, it seems to be working," she said.
+Vaccination lotteries are also being held this summer in Alberta and Manitoba.

 Big prize is $1M

-The first of four weekly draws will take place on Aug.
+The first of four weekly draws for Quebecers with their first dose will take place on Aug.
 6, when one cash prize of $150,000 will be drawn for those 18 and older, and two $10,000 bursaries will be drawn for those 12-17.
-Quebecers must have received at least one dose to be eligible.

-All Quebecers who have been previously vaccinated, either in the province or elsewhere (with proof of vaccination with a Health Canada-approved shot) are eligible.
+All Quebecers who have been previously vaccinated, either in the province or elsewhere (with proof they received a Health Canada-approved shot) are eligible.

 Quebec's proof of vaccination portal will have the option to opt in to the contest as of July 25, and participants must consent to having their name made public if they win one of the draws.